It’s not only valuable coins we’re interested in.

 - Trades with Other Collectors: Finally, consider networking with other currency collectors to trade star notes or other currency.
 You can find groups on social media platforms or online forums dedicated to currency collecting and trading.

 Remember, star notes are relatively rare, so you may need to be persistent and patient in your search.
+To put things in perspective, star notes are roughly 1% of all total notes.
 But with a little effort, you may be able to find some valuable star notes to add to your collection or use as an investment opportunity.

 How do I know if my star note is worth money?